go-kivik/kivik/README.md

 ## What is the development status?

 Kivik is in early stages of development.
-At the moment, it barely does anything at all.
+At the moment, the client libraries are nearly complete for both CouchDB and PouchDB.
 My development goals are, in rough order of priority:

 1. Complete the 'kivik' client API.
 2. Complete the CouchDB driver.